zhuolugmail/docker-wordpress-local/README.md

     cd cli

-Run the `add-hosts` script to modify your hosts file and allow for custom domain.

-    bash add-hosts.sh
+Add hosts in custom domain manually in /etc/hosts file.

 Run the `create-cert` script to create SSL certificates for local https support.